Industrial-Valley/Modding-Documentation/docs/systems/modules.md

 }
 ```

-You can only inject modules that have been registered and are in an Module file.
+You can only inject modules that have been registered and are in a Module file.
 If you try to inject a module that is
-not registered, it will throw an exception.
+not registered, it will return null.

 If you need to access a module in a non-module class, you can use the `GameManager.GetModule<T>()` method to retrieve
 it.
 For example: